marcellodibello/BayesianNetworksInPhilosophy/index.md

    - [Simple introduction to Bayesian Networks with the classic ‘Asia’ model](https://www.youtube.com/watch?v=v00gk1_DI9M)
    - [Bayesian network model for personalised COVID19 risk assessment and contact tracing](https://www.youtube.com/watch?v=3KGYuLFMRSY)
         - Videos above are by [Norman Fenton](http://probabilityandlaw.blogspot.com/) from Queen Mary University of London
-        - The key message here is that Bayesian networks are compact representations of joint probability distributions
+        - The key message is that Bayesian networks are compact representations of joint probability distributions
         - Bayesian networks consist of (i) a graphical part (called Directed Acyclic Graph, DAG) and probability assignments (called Conditional Probability Tables, CPTs).

 #### More in depth (different introductions to Bayesian networks)